fhirest/fhirest/developer-guide.md

 * It should be possible to define different database users for database structure modifications and for basic usage
 * Database changes should be automated
 * If any cryptographic algorithm is used, it should be configurable and replaceable
 * All code, comments, scripts etc. should be written in English
 * All variables, type and function names should be meaningful
 * Unused code should be removed
+* Dependencies used should not have EOL sooner, than 2 years
 * Code should be runnable on high availability distributed environment with multiple instances
     * Applicaiton should be horizontally scalable
     * Application should be stateless